The furnace broke! Fortunately the gas fireplace still worked so the kitties didn't freeze during the weekend.

 Mt.
 T the betta fish managed to stay warm behind the workstation computer that blew out a bit of heat.

 A couple days later—Monday—I drove over to RNR Supply in Fort Collins, arriving there just five minutes after its doors opened.
-This morning was particularly frigid, as you can see in Teeter’s outside temperature reading below (-1 F).
+This morning was particularly frigid, as you can see in my Audi’s outside temperature reading below (-1 F).
 A reminder that the second weekend of January is usually always the coldest for Northern Colorado, which are usually two or three days of the year when the high temperatures remain mired in the single digits (Fahrenheit).

 It was -1 degree Fahrenheit while driving over to the heating supply store when it finally opened.